BlueSilverCat/edit-numbers/README.md

             Modify matching numbers by arithmetic options.
     -   `mark buton`
         Highlight all matching numbers.
+        Mark only the selected range.
+        If range is not selected, select the entire editor.
     -   `first button`
         Select a first matching number.
     -   `previous button`